Protect Against Ransomware

 Many ransomware attacks are based on known vulnerabilities in software applications, as well as in operating system and plug-ins.
 Therefore it is critical for you to patch your software applications as and when the patches are available.

-The ever-evolving cyber threats landscape continually presents new challenges.
+The ever-evolving cyber threats landscape ceaselessly presents modern challenges.
 Ransomware is one of those challenges.
-Even organizations that exercise ideal cybersecurity practices may fall prey to ransomware attacks.
+Indeed organizations that exercise ideal cybersecurity practices may fall prey to ransomware attacks.

 With that in mind, our engineers at Xcitium have deigned Xcitium Advanced Endpoint Protection (AEP).
 Unlike other endpoint protection software that follows “Default Allow” security posture, Xcitium AEP uses “Default Deny” security posture.
 Along with it, it uses powerful Containment engine which can quickly contain both known and unknown (new) malicious software including ransomware.